EReis0/PowerShell-Modules/Modules/KitchenSink/README.md

 ## Updates | 08/2023

-- Changed function name `Join-SingleFunctionToPSM` to `Join-FunctionToPSM`.
+- Changed function name `Join-SingleFunctionToPSM` to `Join-FunctionsToPSM`.
-- Updated `Join-FunctionToPSM` logic to
+- Updated `Join-FunctionsToPSM` logic to
   - Include get-help comments that are located above or within the function.
   - Add 2 new lines after each function added to the psm1 file.
 - Cleaned up Get-Help comments on almost all functions.
 - Renamed Module from `BleakKitchenSink` to `KitchenSink`
 - Update to `Install-CustomModule` to also create a PowerShell profile and include the custom module.
 This allows you to `Get-Module` and `Get-Command` and access the custom module.
-Still more testing and work need to be done on this one.
+Works well, just need to suppress some console messages.
+- Created `New-CredsTxtFile` to help with creating and validating secured credentials.

 ## Automated PSM Building | 10/25/2022